-1 A further breakdown of net operating expenses can be seen in note 4.
+^{} A further breakdown of net operating expenses can be seen in note 4.

-Brokerage costs as a percentage of net earned premium were approximately 15% (2023: 16%).
+Brokerage costs as a percentage of net earned premium are approximately 24% (2023: 23%).
 Brokerage costs are deferred and expensed over the life of the associated premiums in accordance with accounting guidelines.
-Other acquisition costs comprise costs that have been identified as being directly related to underwriting activity (e.g. underwriters' salaries and Lloyd's box rental).
+Other acquisition costs comprise of costs that have been identified as being directly related to underwriting activity (e.g. underwriters' salaries and Lloyd's box rental).
 These costs are also deferred in line with premium earning patterns.
 Administrative expenses comprise primarily IT costs, facilities costs, Lloyd's central costs and other support costs.
-These other acquisition and administration expenses are not incurred directly by the syndicate, but are recharged to it through the managing agent.

-The expense ratio is a measure of the net operating expenses to net earned premium.
-The expense ratio for 2024 is 22% (2023: 38%).
-Administrative and other expenses decreased over the year because the syndicate ceased writing new business.
+The expense ratio is a measure of net operating expenses to net earned premium.
+The expense ratio for 2024 is 36% (2023: 33%).
+The increase is primarily driven by increased brokerage rates and the syndicate beginning to incur profit commissions payable to the managing agent on profits from the directly written portfolio.